jameshughes89/cs2XX-ComputerArchitecture/site/topics/alu/esap-alu.rst

 * The design is simple to follow and understand, while still being Turing Complete

     * Further, it is straightforward to add to
     * It will also serve as the basis of going deeper in architecture complexity

-Time to start putting the comp together
-Start with the ALU portion
-Build from here
+* The ALU will serve as the starting point for building a computer with this architecture